projectralph/nycbarbell-landingpage/README.md

 ## Description

-A sample landing page created with HTML and Tailwind UI.
+A sample landing page created with HTML and TailwindCSS